Skip to content

 Keep your Ticketmaster account active.
 Make sure your email and phone number are up to date.
 You’ll need access to complete transfers.

 Keep your Ticketmaster app updated.
-Transfer issues sometimes happen because of outdated app versions.
-We ran into this once on Android 14 and updating the app fixed it immediately.
+Transfer issues sometimes happen because of outdated app versions, and updating the app often clears them up immediately.

 Monitor your email closely after a sale.
 Push notifications are unreliable, especially with iPhone Focus modes or Android battery-optimization profiles silencing alerts.
 When StubHub confirms a sale you have a tight window to push the transfer through, so open the email directly rather than relying on the phone banner, and double-check the buyer’s email against what StubHub sent.